disono/cordova-rtmp-rtsp-stream/README.md

 # License
 Cordova RTMP and RTSP Streamer is licensed under the Apache License (ASL) license.
 For more information, see the LICENSE file in this repository.

+# Hire Us!
+Do you like my work?
+I am a Senior Full Stack App Developer (Web, Desktop & Mobile App) & Syadmin, you can hire me, open a issue or contact me!

+Additionally you could be interested in check or hire us through our [Webmons Development Studio.](https://www.webmons.com)

+Do you still need more info about me or my work?

+You could check my [Linkedin profile](https://www.linkedin.com/in/disono) and [Twitter profile](https://twitter.com/master_archie)